 Discover the history of the Ukrainian genocide of 1932 – 1933 in the Holodomor Genocide Museum.

 In the Holodomor Museum you will learn how millions of Ukrainians died of starvation from 1932 to 1933.
 The starvation was not the result of a terrible drought or failed crops.
 It was the due to the callous and malicious actions of the leader of the Soviet Union – Joseph Stalin.

-In the year of 1932 he made the decision to acquire all Ukrainian farms and export all Ukrainian grown grain out of the country as millions of people died from starvation.
+In the year of 1932 he made the decision to acquire all Ukrainian farms.
+After this he exported all Ukrainian grown grain out of the country as millions of people died from starvation.

 Inside the museum you can watch footage of the time, listen to stories from survivors and follow the narration of the genocide in English and Ukrainian.

 The museum is small, but the story is incredibly powerful.
 On your journey to discover the history of Ukraine and Kiev, the Holodomor Museum is not to be missed.

 Also known as the Kiev Monastary of the Caves, Pechersk Lavra is an Orthodox Christian monastery that over looks the Dnipro River.

 The site is split into two sections.
 The Upper Lavra is where you will find the Bell Tower and the Lower Lavra where you will find the caves.